BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/hoa.md

     <img src="/assets/img/dungeons/aleez.png" class="dungeon_boss"/>
 </a>

-this boss has no healing requirement if your group interrupts the Volley of Power, so try do as much damage as you can.
+This boss has no healing requirement if your group interrupts the Volley of Power, so try do as much damage as you can.

 <a style="color: white">
     Lord Chamberlain